Subvarieties of pointed Abelian l-groups

 In this section we describe all join-irreducible subvarieties of pointed Abelian $\ell$-groups.
-Although, one could obtain the result of this chapter using Theorem \ref{t:strong_unit} from Section \ref{s:Depomposition}, Mundici functor and Komori classification of MV-algebras, we have chosen a different, possibly harder approach, by providing a more self-contained theory and not using the theory of MV-algebras.
+Although one could obtain the result of this section using Theorem~\ref{t:strong_unit} from Section \ref{s:Decomposition}, the Mundici functor and the Komori classification, we have chosen a different, more self-contained approach that does not rely on the theory of MV-algebras.
 However, a reader familiar with Komori classification of MV-algebras will find some of the proofs here possibly familiar, since they often use similar techniques (for comparison see \cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations}).

 \begin{lemma} Let $\A_a,\B_b,\C_c$ be totally ordered pointed Abelian $\ell$-groups and $\alg{D}_d$ be a pointed Abelian $\ell$-group.
 Let $\psi:\A_a \rightarrow \B_b$ be an injective homomorphism.
 Then $\varphi:\C_c \ltimes \A_a \ltimes \alg{D}_d \rightarrow \C_c \ltimes \B_b \ltimes \alg{D}_d$ defined as $\tuple{x,y,z} \mapsto \tuple{x,\psi(y),z}$ is an injective homomorphism as well.